waspfreak/movieApp/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn storybook`

+Storybook is a tool for UI development.
+It makes development faster and easier by isolating components.
+This allows you to work on one component at a time.

+Open [http://localhost:6006/](http://localhost:6006/) to view it in the browser.

+Go to Folder

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\